Sud-Ouest, Vin de France

 Sud-Ouest, Pacherenc du Vic-Bilh,Madiran,Côtes de Gascogne,Vin de France

-The Lihours took over Domaine Castera in 1895 and have been caring for the vineyard for five generations.
-Their ambition is to produce fresh and faithful wines from the Pyrenean Piedmont region.
-And so not to f...Lire plus Learn more
+The Lihours took over Domaine Castera in 1895 and have been tending the vineyard for five generations.
+Their ambition is to produce fresh and faithful wines from the terroir of the Pyrenean foothills.
+And so pa...Lire plus Learn more

 The Lihours took over Domaine Castera in 1895 and have been caring for the vineyard for five generations.
 Their ambition is to produce fresh and faithful wines from the Pyrenean Piedmont region.
 And therefore not to make wines that are universal, exuberant and devoid of identity.
 Christian and his son, Frank, are respectful of the vine and the soil, they work without rotting, without acaricides and use natural fertilizers, manure, for the pleasure of the soil and the vine!